jntomenio/Programming-Assignment-2/Tomenio_EXP-2.md

 X = np.random.random((5, 5))

 def normalization(X):
     # Normalize the input matrix X by subtracting the mean and dividing by the standard deviation
     normal = (X - np.mean(X)) / np.std(X)
     return normal

 # Save the normalized matrix to a .npy file
 np.save('X_normalized.npy', normalization(X))
-# Display the original random matrix
+# Display the original randomize matrix
 X

 # Load the normalized matrix from a .npy file